LIKE THE BIRTH OF NEW STARS

 AA saying: “Alcoholics dig themselves into a rut, & then decorate it!”

-• The UNCONSCIOUS mind is ‘just’ the result of patterning, conditioning & habit – therefore it’s basic – very B & W, not thinking, intelligent or creative, totally literal with no sense of humor!
+a.
+The UNCONSCIOUS mind is ‘just’ the result of patterning, conditioning & habit – therefore it’s basic – very B & W, not thinking, intelligent or creative, totally literal with no sense of humor!
 From our birth it absorbs info & experience without insight or good judgment.
-So our early years provide the basis for all other learning, as the mind filters out inconsistencies.
+So our early years provide the basis for all future learning, as the mind filters out inconsistencies.

 NOTE: ‘Unconscious’ is the part of mind holding information we’ve gathered – which isn’t available just by wanting to access it, & can only be retrieved by special techniques or triggering events.